elhuhdron/emdrp/doc/wiki/README.md

 - linking to a separate wiki describing details of website implementation?
 - what kind of webserver and database are deployed? supported?

+TODO: start divorcing from website details? maybe add description of standalone tools or other web tools to be used going forward for manual annotation?

 #### Machine Voxel Classifier

 The first step of the proposed architecture is classifying the each voxel of the raw EM data as belonging typically to one of the three types discussed above: membrane (MEM), intracellular space (ICS) or extracellular space (ECS).
 This first step "cleans up" the raw EM data substantially by exporting a voxel level probability volume (<span style="color: rgb(111,190,68);">light green *Voxel Classification Probabilities*</span> in EMDRP schematic) parallel to the raw EM data volume.
 This probability volume can then be segmented into labels using more standard image processing algorithm approaches, such as the [watershed](https://en.wikipedia.org/wiki/Watershed_%28image_processing%29).
 This [label or supervoxel creation](#labeling-algorithm) portion of the EMDRP is discussed in more detail below.

 The current choice of implementation for the machine voxel classifier is using a [convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) architecture to classify each voxels as belonging to a particular voxel type of interest (i.e., MEM, ICS, ECS).
-Currently the EMDRP is using a modified version of the [cuda-convnet2](https://github.com/akrizhevsky/cuda-convnet2) implementation.
-A [modified version of the cuda-convnets2 wiki](cuda-convnet2-EM-wiki/README.md) is being maintained for the modified version used in the EMDRP.
+Currently the EMDRP is using [Intel Nervana neon](https://github.com/NervanaSystems/neon) with a [harness](convnet-wiki/README.md) for processing EM data.
+Previous classifications were done with a [modified version](../../cuda-convnet2) of [cuda-convnet2](https://github.com/akrizhevsky/cuda-convnet2).

 #### Labeling Algorithm